 - To say give birth in Spanish, you say “Ella da luz,” which translates to she gave light

 The last two weeks in June have been especially busy for everyone in the Paz y Esperanza office.
 Just the other week we received a group from the River Community Church in San Jose, California.
-They come from all different professions, and took a week out of their busy schedules to help out in Huánuco.
-My main job throughout the week was to translate for an art student Michael, who provided drawing lessons for my kids therapy group as well as for the adolescent girls.
+They come from all different professions and take a week out of their busy schedules to help out in Huánuco.
+My main job throughout the week was to translate for an art student, Michael, who provided drawing lessons for my kids therapy group as well as for the adolescent girls.
 Both groups really love to draw, so they enjoyed learning how to draw different animals, faces, and even sceneries.
 The rest of the week I spent translating in different areas or just running around to make sure the group had everything they need.
-While it ended up being a very tiring week, the group brought some wonderful ideas and work to the Huánuco community and Paz y Esperanza team.
+While it ended up being a very tiring week, the group brought some wonderful ideas/work to the Huánuco community and Paz y Esperanza team.

 Learning to draw

 Now this past week I spent planning the final therapy group with the kids.
 We had decided that since Friday was a national holiday and everyone had off school and work, we would take the kids on a field trip to the shelter.
 Bright and early Friday morning we boarded 15 little ones into a small mini van and made our way to Tomaquichwa.
 All morning we played different types of tag, had potato sack races and balloon tosses.
 We then ate lunch as a group and spent about an hour in the afternoon drawing and doing crafts.
 It was a very busy, stressful, and tiring day for myself and Lisbeth, the psychology intern, but the kids had a wonderful time, and the children at the shelter really enjoyed having visitors and meeting new faces.
 All in all it was a perfect way to wrap up my therapy sessions with the kids that I have come to love over the past five months.